California State Board of Equalization: History

 By 2017, the Board had expanded to collecting $60 billion a year.
 It collected sales and use taxes, hazardous waste fees, jet fuel taxes, marijuana taxes, and over 30 additional taxes.
 That year, the Board had 4,700 employees and a $617 million annual budget.
-Board members are paid a $137,000 annual salary and are each allowed to hire a 12-member staff.
-Each year, the Board spends at least $3 million on education events where elected members appear before their constituents.
+Board members were paid a $137,000 annual salary and were each allowed to hire a 12-member staff.
+Each year, the Board spent at least $3 million on education events where elected members appeared before their constituents.

 In March 2017, an audit by the California Department of Finance revealed missing funds and signs of nepotism, leading to calls for the governor to put the Board under a public trustee.
 In June 2017, the California Department of Justice began a criminal investigation into the members of the Board.

-On June 27, 2017, Governor Jerry Brown signed into law legislation stripping the Board of many of its powers.
-The legislation created two new departments controlled by the governor responsible for the Board’s statutory duties, the California Department of Tax and Fee Administration and the California Office of Tax Appeals.
+On June 27, 2017, Governor Jerry Brown signed into law legislation, stripping the Board of many of its powers.
+The legislation created two new departments controlled by the governor responsible for the Board's statutory duties, the California Department of Tax and Fee Administration and the California Office of Tax Appeals.

 The Board still has its constitutional powers to review property tax assessments and insurer tax assessments, and its role in the collection of alcohol excise and pipeline taxes.
 It retained 400 employees, with the rest of its 4,800 workers being shifted to the new departments.

 In 2023, constitutional amendment ACA-11 was introduced by Phil Ting in the California State Assembly to abolish the board and redistribute its staff and duties to other state tax agencies.
 The Los Angeles Times editorial board called for ACA-11 and ACA-9, which would abolish the elected position of California State Superintendent of Public Instruction, to pass the legislature and appear before voters as a ballot proposition.
+ACA-9 was later withdrawn by its proposer, Kevin McCarty, after opposition from groups including the California Teachers Association and the California Schools Boards Association.